Crafts | Kids

 7 – Play with different mediums

-It’s not a terrible idea to repeat the craft ideas that turn out well or that they enjoy, but every so often you should try to mix it up with a new material or style of project.
+It’s not a terrible idea to repeat the crafts that turn out well or that they enjoy, but every so often you should try to mix it up with a new material or style of project.
 If you have a kid who really loves paper crafts, maybe try painting.
 If they love sculpting with clay, bring them outside to introduce a nature craft and use found objects in your environment to inspire a new design.

 8 – Come up with crafting themes